zetkin/organize.zetk.in/env/README.md

 ```
 $ ./up.sh
-building zetkin-od
+building organize.zetk.in
 [...]
-starting zetkin-od
+starting organize.zetk.in
 [...]
 ```

-This launches the `zetkin-od` container and starts serving from port 8000 on the host of the docker daemon, usually localhost on Linux, or the IP adress returned by `boot2docker ip` on other systems.
+This launches the `organize.zetk.in` container and starts serving from port 4080 on the host of the docker daemon, usually localhost on Linux, or the IP adress returned by `boot2docker ip` on other systems.

 ## Reloading during development
 If you are modifying the code, you need to restart the API service to force reload the server to load the new code.
-The easiest way to do this is to use `docker exec` to interact with the Runit service within the `zetkin-od`
+The easiest way to do this is to use `docker exec` to interact with the Runit service within the `organize.zetk.in`
 container:

 ```
-docker exec api sv restart organizer-dashboard
+docker exec organize.zetk.in sv restart organize.zetk.in
 ```

 A nice way to set this up so that the organizer dashboard service is restarted